 I’m not so sure we’re headed in a good direction with tech.
 It’s bad enough standardized tests have become practically the gold standard for educational assessment.
 It’s worse that rigid adherence to bullet-point lists of standards are all that is required to “prove” to an observer that the education is sound and of good quality.
 In fact, in many schools, as long as your lesson plans have the appropriate sections, list the links to the State Standards, and as long as your instruction follows a particular sequence of steps and a designated format, and as long as you incorporate all the relevant trendy buzzwords from the district’s educational philosophy du jour – probably the product of the ministrations of some high-priced and charismatic outside consultant – you are a “good teacher,” and it doesn’t really matter if your students are benefiting or not: as long as your instruction at least superficially follows the prescribed norms; there just simply isn’t time to provide more thorough analyses of teacher performance, so superficial indicators have to do.

-I don't think tech is necessarily a bad thing, but I do get the distinct sense that tech is being forced into classrooms because of its "cool" factor and not because instruction is developmentally ready and primed to receive the changes.
+I don't think tech is necessarily a bad thing, but I do get the distinct sense that tech is being forced into classrooms because of its "cool" factor and not because students (or faculty, for that matter) are developmentally ready and primed to receive the changes.
 I think that can and will have disastrous effects.
 Too much tech without the human element and you basically have, well… The Matrix.

 At just 17 episodes, the British TV series The Prisoner was short-lived, especially by modern standards.
 The fact that it’s not a title that’s on the tip of everyone’s tongue might further lend one to think it irrelevant or – gasp! – a failure.
 Make no such mistake.

-Well, maybe not.
-But Number Six does have a lot to teach us.
+Number Six, the show's ex-secret-agent protagonist, does have a lot to teach us.
 My last post on this illustrious television show answered that age-old question: Can’t we all just get along?
 (Correct answer: What are you selling?)
 In this post, I direct my gentle reader to the episode entitled “The General.”
 In it, Number Six learns that a fellow named “The Professor” has created a revolutionary educational process that, by hooking students/subjects up to a sophisticated machine (called “The General”) they may be given the equivalent of a three-credit college course in a matter of minutes.
-Soon The Village is aflutter with newly erudite scholars of “Europe Since Napoleon,” the title of the first such “course.”
+Soon, The Village (the setting of the show, basically a black site for interrogating and breaking rogue agents) is aflutter with newly erudite scholars of “Europe Since Napoleon,” the title of the first such “course.”
 Number Six quickly realizes that everyone who tries to describe what they have learned in the course does so word-for-word each the same as everyone else he encounters.
-Realizing that the machine completely eliminates the normally clearly demarcated line “between knowledge and insight” (imdb), Number Six correctly deduces that it is intended to be used as a form of mind control in order to control the denizens of The Village and extract information from them.
+Realizing that the machine completely eliminates the normally clearly demarcated line “between knowledge and insight,” Number Six correctly deduces that it is intended to be used as a form of mind control in order to control the denizens of The Village and extract information from them.
 The Villagers’ apparent trust in the process makes them even more susceptible, and Number Six reasons he must destroy The General (which he does, of course) in order to save both himself and his fellow Villagers.

 View the full episode here.

-My very next post will be a research-based look at my general angst about our rush to overtechnologize American public education.
-It will be longer and denser, but “scholarly.”
+My very next post will be a research-based look at my general angst about our rush to over-technologize American public education.
+It will be longer and denser, but more “scholarly.”
 And it will read rather as a “Part II” to this post.
 Read it!